Monmouth Academy (Maine)

 Monmouth Academy is a public school in Monmouth, Maine, United States.
-It was established as a private school in 1803, hence the word "academy" in its name.
+It was founded as a private school in 1803.

 History

-Monmouth Academy was incorporated in 1809.
+Monmouth Academy was founded in 1803 and incorporated in 1809.
 The school's original two-story wooden building burned in 1851.
 In 1855 a brick building with belfry was constructed.
 In 1914, a rear portion was added.
 The only piece remaining from the original school is the pillared area on the left of what is now known as Monmouth Middle School.

 In 1976, Monmouth Academy ceased being a private academy and became the town's high school.
 In 1989, Monmouth Academy moved across the street from the current Monmouth Middle School into a new, modernized building.
 In 2025, a restored historic bell tower was installed on the 1855 building.

 Student life

 Approximately 240 students are currently enrolled at Monmouth Academy.
 Monmouth Academy is one of the high schools in Regional School Unit 2 (RSU number 2).

 Every winter, Monmouth Academy puts on a Winter Carnival, taking place the day before February vacation.
 On this date, freshmen, sophomores, juniors, and seniors all compete for first place in a number of different activities.
 Such activities include musical chairs, Simon Says, tug of war, arm wrestling, frozen wet T-shirt contest, pie-eating contest, bobbing for apples, knockout, snow sculptures, leapfrog, wonderful hall-way decorating, and Academy Bowl.
 For each activity, the Monmouth Academy staff judges the participants from each class and awards points to first, second, third, and fourth-place winners.
 Points are also awarded for decorating your class' hallway.
 Each year individual classes get a theme for the competition.
 This also plays into the different dress up days, such as pj day, crazy hair day, mismatch day, spirit day, and theme day.
 The class with the most points at the end of the day wins the class belt.